Search TEFCA-CommonWell for patient records

 CommonWell EMPI results

 To get matches, make sure to register patients of interest in your system before querying in order to get data back.
 Registration can happen through a PatientAdmin feed or backfill to transfer patients from one clinical network to another.
+Learn more about populating your repository.

 Example: Successful response for location search in TEFCA-CommonWell